 Running the convergence assessment

 For that, click on the button in the “Tasks” part.

 A dedicated window pops up as in the figure below:

 - the number of runs, or replicates

-- In the case of estimation of the standard errors and log-likelihood by linearization, the individual parameters with the conditional mode method are computed too to have more relevant linearization.
+- In the case of estimation of the standard errors and log-likelihood by linearization, the individual parameters with the conditional mode method are computed as well to have more relevant linearization.

-- In the case of estimation of the standard errors and log-likelihood without the linearization, the conditional distribution method are computed too to have more relevant estimation
+- In the case of estimation of the standard errors and log-likelihood without the linearization, the conditional distribution method is computed too to have more relevant estimation.

 - The workflow is the same between the runs and is not the one defined in the interface.

 Click on Run to execute the tool.
 Thus you are able to estimate the population parameters using several initial seeds and/or several initial conditions.

 Several kinds of plots are given as a summary of the results.